zblago/EF6TempTableKit/README.md

 ## What is changed in version 2.0.0

-- load table from another table
+Version 2.0.0 has some improvements such as:
+- support for multiple temporary tables
-- nonclustered index columns ordering
+- columns order in nonclustered index
-- clear temp table container
+- injecting into final query only needed DDL and DML queries and their related dependencies
-- more tests
+- more tests in solution

 ## Getting Started

 Follow these steps:
 1. Install Nuget package (Install-Package EF6TempTableKit -Version 2.0.0)
-2. Implement `IDbContextWithTempTable` under your context.
+2. Implement `IDbContextWithTempTable` within your context.
 What does that mean?
 Add a public property and initialize it via constructor or auto-property initializer
 ```csharp
   public TempTableContainer TempTableContainer { get; set; } = new TempTableContainer();
 ```